It’s already that time of year where the dreaded festive ‘C’ word starts creeping into our everyday lives.

 3. Factor in skilled management resource

-Given the significant recruitment costs involved with upscaling your team, identifying and selecting the best candidates will become more import than ever, as will staff retention activities.
+Given the significant recruitment costs involved with upscaling your team, identifying and selecting the best candidates will become more important than ever, as will staff retention activities.

 If you’re likely to be interviewing more candidates than usual, make sure you have enough skilled recruiters available.
 Delegating interviews to more junior colleagues may help you tackle the volume, but could compromise quality.